Law Firm in India

 • Last 3 years audited balance sheet, Income Tax Returns

-• Banker’s report in respect of applicant company, its group/subsidiary/associate/holding company/related parties, directors of the applicant company having substantial interest in other companies.
+• A banker’s report of applicant company including its subsidiary, groups, holding company, related parties, associates, directors of the company having interest in other companies.

-• Copy of Fixed Deposit receipt & bankers’ certificate of no lien indicating balances in support of NOF.
+• Copy of bankers’ certificate of no lien showcasing balances in support of NOF and fixed deposit receipt.

-• Certified copies of extract of only the main object clause in the MOA relating to the financial business.
+• Certified copies of MOA’s extract of the main object clause relevant to the financial business.

-- The company is not carrying on any NBFC activity/stopped NBFC activity and will not carry on/commence the same before getting registration from RBI.
+- The organization is not carrying out any NBFC activities or have stopped NBFC activities and will not conduct the same before getting the registration done from the RBI.

-- The UIBs in the group where the director holds substantial interest or otherwise has not accepted any public deposit in the past /does not hold any public deposit as on the date and will not accept the same in future.
+- The Unincorporated Bodies (UIB) in the group where the director holds substantial interest or otherwise has not accepted any public deposit in the past/does not hold any public deposit till date and will not accept it even in the future.

 Conclusion

-Companies are prohibited from engaging in any business in relation to a non-banking financial company if they are not registered with the RBI and have obtained a relevant certificate of registration.
-Furthermore, failing to comply with the conditions for NBFC licenses may result in the RBI imposing a penalty or a fine.
+Companies are not allowed to associate in any sort of businesses with non-banking financial company if they are unregistered with the RBI and have not yet obtained a certificate of registration for the same.
+Moreover, if a company fails to comply with the conditions laid by NBFC licenses then it may result in the imposition of fine or a penalty by the RBI.
 Besides, the RBI could also prosecute such entities in a court of law.

 How Can we Help You?